-The Euro (symbol: €) became the official Austrian currency on January 1st, 2002.
+The currency in Austria is the Euro (symbol: €) and has been ever since January 1st, 2002.
 One Euro is made up of 100 cents.

-The currency is, of course, shared with numerous other European countries: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Finland, Estonia, Latvia, Lithuania.
+The Euro currency is, of course, shared with numerous other European countries within the Eurozone: Belgium, Germany, Ireland, Greece, Spain, France, Italy, Cyprus, Luxembourg, Malta, The Netherlands, Portugal, Slovenia, Slovakia, Croatia, Finland, Estonia, Latvia, and Lithuania.

-Between 1925 and 2002, Austria had the Schilling (symbol: ATS) which replaced the Krone used in the time of the monarchy.
-There was a small break between 1938 and 1945 when the German Reichsmark became official currency, for reasons which are both obvious and unfortunate.
+Between 1925 and 2002, Austria had the Schilling (symbol: ATS) which replaced the Krone largely used in the time of the monarchy.
+There was a small break between 1938 and 1945 when the German Reichsmark became official currency (for reasons which are both obvious and extremely unfortunate).

 You’ll still hear people using the Schilling in conversation, especially older folk.
 However, the transition to the Euro went relatively smoothly, though it wasn’t helped by an exchange rate of 13.7603 Schillings to 1 Euro.
 People simply don’t have the right number of fingers for that calculation.